Competitive Marketing Analysis for Growth

 - Content structure and use of internal linking

-Seeing what works for them can guide your long-term search strategy.
+Seeing what works for them can guide your own long-term search strategy.

 Tools to Supercharge Your Analysis: Competitive Marketing Analysis

-In fact, there’s no shortage of tools available to support competitive analysis across various digital channels.
+Plenty of tools support competitive analysis across digital channels.
 Here are a few standout options:

 SEO Tools